ThomasObenaus/writing/2018-12/COS Setup/README.md

 To test if the deployment succeed you can either open the fabio UI using `xdg-open "http://$(terraform output fabio_ui_alb_dns)"` or check the nomad UI.

 ![FabioDeployed](FabioDeployed.png)

+## Deploy a sample service

+Also part of the [COS project](https://github.com/MatthiasScholz/cos) at github is a nomad job description for deploying the ping-service.

+The ping-service is a simple service for testing purposes.
+When you send a request to it's endpoint, the service tries to forward this request to other instances of the ping-service.
+This is done for a defined number of hops/ "pings".
+For each hop a ping is added to the response.
+The last receiver in the chain stops forwarding and adds a "pong" to the concatenated message of pings.

+So now lets deploy the ping-service and send a request against it.